bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + Ever wonder why he's so wealthy?

-# Selling Patented Stuff From Outside USA
+# Selling Patented Tech From Outside USA

 + RSA was published in 1977; patented years later.